duozhanggithub/Mahalanobis-Distance/README.md

 # Mahalanobis-Distance
-Mahalanobis Distance as anormarly score
+Mahalanobis Distance as a measure of anormarly score

 Example:
 From https://jamesmccaffrey.wordpress.com/2017/11/15/the-mahalanobis-distance-between-two-vectors/